 - Post the CDC’s “Stop the Spread of Germs” poster

 While pharmaceutical companies are rushing to test medications to ease coronavirus symptoms, there is no cure or vaccine currently in place.

 Ninja Gig offers an automated hiring process and helps to simplify online recruitment.
-If a pandemic occurs, businesses can hire temporary remote workers by using our online job application software.
+If a pandemic occurs, businesses can hire temporary remote workers by using our online job application software that offers an applicant tracking system.
 We can help automate your HR systems, which makes it easy for companies to attract quality candidates so they can quickly apply.
 Sign up for a free Ninja Gig trial and begin automating your business’s hiring practices today.